 Bank of Cyprus shares to remain suspended until January -bourse

-NICOSIA Oct 30 (Reuters) - Bank of Cyprus shares will remain suspended until Jan.
-31, Cyprus's stock exchange said on Wednesday, after its shareholder structure was revamped by imposing losses on depositors.
+NICOSIA (Reuters) - Bank of Cyprus BOC.CY shares will remain suspended until January 31, Cyprus's stock exchange said on Wednesday, after its shareholder structure was revamped by imposing losses on depositors.

-The shares have been suspended since March, after which the bank converted large deposits into stock to recapitalise as well as taking on some assets from defunct Laiki Bank.
+The shares have been suspended since March, after which the bank converted large deposits into stock to recapitalize as well as taking on some assets from defunct Laiki Bank.

 Both banks were heavily exposed to Greece and ballooning bad loans, and the restructuring was a condition for Cyprus receiving cash from international lenders six months ago.